 The first hour of the flight took me across the island.
 Most of the time, the landscape below was only partially visible through the cloud, but every now and then it would clear to show beautiful views of the lush, green forests passing underneath me.
 Before long I passed over the sandy shoreline of eastern Sri Lanka, and struck out for more than 7 hours of over-water flight.

 Using the traffic display from my ADS-B in receiver, I could see other aircraft within about a 40 mile radius of my position.
 Singapore 7981 quickly overhauled me from behind, and I called them a few times without success.
-I guess they weren’t monitoring.
+I guess they weren’t monitoring the radios.
 A little while later, with 400 nautical miles to go, I was passed by VH-PFV, a Gulfstream G150 operating as an air ambulance.
 They were kind enough to tilt their radar down to my level, and confirmed that the next 30 miles at least looked clear.

 By this stage I had made my way through a couple of moderate bands of weather with minor deviations to avoid the worst of the rain.
-Gavin also woke up and started giving some suggestions, although the main one was “fly 200 miles north through Myanmar’s airspace” which I didn’t immediately jump on!
+Gavin also woke up and started giving some suggestions, although the main one was “fly 200 miles north through Myanmar’s airspace” which I decided to disregard!
 Luckily, the real conditions were significantly better than the conditions being reported on Gavin’s weather sources, and I was able to remain pretty much on course.
 Over the next couple of hundred miles, I had messages relayed back and forth by Saudi Airlines and Air India, before eventually making contact with Malaysian ATC for a short time, and then being handed over to the Thais.

 I was given a slight shortcut, cutting the corner around Phuket, direct to Surat Thani.
 The mountains of southern Thailand peeked out at me on occasion from below a blanket of cloud.
 I hadn’t realised quite how beautiful this part of Thailand was, and wished I could be seeing more of it.
 It didn’t take long to cross the mountains, and ATC put me onto a wide right downwind for landing at Surat Thani, behind a couple of arriving airliners.
 It had been a 9 hour flight, with no sight of land between Sri Lanka and the Thai coast.

-I was met by the airport handlers, arranged for my via the Thai Flying Club, and we zoomed through the airport.
+I was met by the airport handlers, arranged for me via the Thai Flying Club, and we zoomed through the airport.
 Immigration didn’t even want to look at my passport.
 I jumped into a taxi and headed to my hotel; I had booked on arrival (guided by some suggestions that Gavin had researched for me), and it turns out they gave me what seemed to be the honeymoon suite!
 Being on my own, I wasn’t really in a position to enjoy it, but I certainly slept well with all the long flights of this section now behind me, and nearly a week to relax before heading back to work.